ngaro/aliases/README.md

 - Anything the user should be careful for (if this is the case)

 If you are not 100% sure that your aliases will all be added send them as seperate pull-requests.

+### Gitlab users

+Everything in this readme still holds, but:
+- You have replace *github* by *gitlab* everywhere
+- The button *Compare and send pull request* is named "Create merge request"